CodeMunke/jsonresume-portfolio/README.md

 After this, you can just launch `deploy.ps1` Powershell script as administrator.
 Don't forget to change the script running permissions by running `Set-ExecutionPolicy RemoteSigned` as administrator.

+### **Um...
+Portability?**

+Got it covered.
+Run `grunt pack` to do all preparations to deployment and pack it into a .zip archive or run `grunt archive` if you did them already to just package it.

+Unpack the archive on the host machine of your choice, edit the `.env` variables as you see fit and run `deploy.ps1`.

 ### **Regarding modifications and contributions**